douglas-guyett-mg/crimson-pangolin/documentation/scratch-page/test-conditions.md

 - No data loss under concurrent access
 - Lifecycle transitions are enforced
 - Filters work correctly in isolation and combination
-- Integration with tools and hobgoblins works as specified
+- Integration with tools and daemons works as specified
 - Performance is acceptable for 1,000+ observations